We Can’t Do It Without You

 Come help us glean and package fresh produce, assemble grocery boxes, and sort donated staple pantry items for distribution.
 This can be a quiet activity, or a fun one with music!

 Get out in our community and help distribute fresh produce, healthy groceries, and staple pantry items at one of the Redwood Empire Food Bank’s sites.
-Must be able to repeatedly lift 40lbs.
+Must be able to repeatedly lift 15-35lbs.

 Are you willing to roll up your sleeves and help at a moment’s notice?
 Please consider joining the Apple Core volunteer group and become a true #HungerHero.

 In light of the COVID-19 crisis, we will not be allowing volunteers inside our facility at 3990 Brickway Blvd.
 Instead, there will be a tent set up outside our building where volunteers will be limited and spaced 6 feet apart.
-To see our full response to the pandemic, and how we are coping with COVID-19 please click here.
+To view our full response to the pandemic, please click here.

 Volunteering is my social life